cadencewillse/cadencewillse.github.io/research.md

 permalink: /research/
 ---

-My research focuses on how non-profit and for-profit organizations shape educational and environmental policy in the U.S.

-My research addresses the following questions: Does public sector reliance on NGOs impact access and accountability?
+My research focuses on how non-profit and for-profit organizations shape educational and environmental policy locally across the United States.
+I am interested in the following questions: Does public sector reliance on NGOs impact access and accountability?
 How do NGOs shape policy?
 When do public-private partnerships augment - or alleviate - existing inequalities in public service provision?